kanbanyte/sepa/sqap/sqap.md

 ## Purpose
 Risk management is undertaken to facilitate the creation of a product that is high quality, on time and delivers the scope specified by the client.
 ## Categorization
-For this project three major categories of risks have been identified:
+For this project, risks are divided into 3 categories:
 1. Risks with respect to the work to be done.
 2. Risks with respect to the management.
 3. Risks with respect to the client.

-In the following sections each of these categories have their major risks identified.\
+In the following sections each of these categories have their major risks identified.
-For each risk, a description, a probability to occur, its impact and the preventative/(reductive) action associated are given.
+For each risk, a description, a probability of occurrence, its level of impact, mitigation strategy and contingency plan are given.

-Both the probability of a risk occurring and the impact of a risk if it does occur have been quantified as being low, moderate or high.\
+Both the probability of a risk occurring and its effect are quantified as being low, moderate or high.
-Actions have been categorized as preventative and reductive;
+Risks are managed with a mitigation strategy and a contingency plan.
-preventative actions aim to reduce the likelihood of risks occurring and reductive actions reduce the impact of risks if they do occur.
+The mitigation strategy is designed to reduce the likelihood of risks occurring and the contingency plan is used to minimize the impact of materialized risks.

 <div class="page"/><!-- page break -->